-As the world welcomes a new year, shadows of economic uncertainty loom on the horizon.
-In response, many companies are laying off employees, giving smaller holiday gifts, trimming year-end bonuses, and freezing hiring in anticipation of a recession, or at least a downturn.
+In response to lingering shadows of economic uncertainty, many companies are laying off employees, giving smaller holiday gifts, trimming year-end bonuses, and freezing hiring in anticipation of a recession, or at least a downturn.

 When the future appears less positive and predictable, it’s even more important for companies to step up for their employees.
 The war for talent is not over.
 Unemployment numbers are still low, and good employees will always have options to choose from.
 Seemingly small declines in the employee experience can have a big impact on a company’s ability to recruit, engage, and retain its people.

 —Andy Challenger of the outplacement firm Challenger, Gray & Christmas, Inc.